Andrew Stone, Baron Stone of Blackheath: Suspension, behavioural training and retirement

 In December 2024, the House of Lords recommended that Lord Stone be suspended for six months after finding that he had bullied parliamentary security staff after he had left his suitcase unattended next to a parliamentary estate entrance.

-It is alleged that he called security officers 'thick and stupid' and that he refused to move his suitcase.
-It is further alleged that he said to a security guard 'I don't care if they piss on it' (the suitcase).
+After being challenged about the suitcase being a security risk, Stone called one employee ‘thick and stupid’ and when told it had to be removed stated ‘I don’t care if they piss on it’.